User0k/webtales.dev/public/posts/tree-shaking-in-javascript/index.md

 ```

 <note-info>
 In some cases, you can assist Webpack in identifying that your code [does not have any side effects](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free) and can be safely tree shaken or that your function is pure.
-However, don\`t use it without a proper necessity.
+However, don't use it without a proper necessity.
 You should be cautious when using it, as it may result in unintended consequences if your code does indeed have side effects.
 For example, you may accidentally forget to mark your `.css` files as having side effects.
 </note-info>

 ## Playing with Vite